oracle/oracle-database-operator/docs/sidb/README.md

     driver: fss.csi.oraclecloud.com
     volumeHandle: "<OCID of the file system>:<Mount Target>/<Export Path>"
 ```

+**Note:** Whenever a mount target is provisioned in OCI, its `Reported Size (GiB)` values are very large.
+This is visible on the mount target page when logged in to the OCI console.
+Some applications will fail to install if the results of a space requirements check show too much available disk space.
+So please specify, in gibibytes (GiB), the maximum capacity reported by file systems exported through this mount target.
+This setting does not limit the actual amount of data you can store.

 ### Provision a Pre-built Database

 To provision a new pre-built database instance, use the sample **[config/samples/sidb/singleinstancedatabase_prebuiltdb.yaml](../../config/samples/sidb/singleinstancedatabase_prebuiltdb.yaml)** file.
 For example: